Nomination deadline: March 1, 2015

 Note: Original signatures are required on documents, but they can still be submitted electronically or by fax.

-Before nominees submit their documents to the nominator, they must read and agree to the terms and conditions listed on the Terms and Conditions of Applying Form.
+Before nominees submit their documents to the nominator, they must read and agree to the terms and conditions listed on the Terms and Conditions Form for Nominees.

 At the end of the funding period, the winning individual will be asked to report on the impact that the award and the accompanying research grant has had on their research activities.